AY2324S2-CS2113-F15-4/tp/docs/UserGuide.md

-list-rated -> to sort books by rating in descending order display [BOOK_INDEX] -> to view more details about a book find-title [KEYWORD] -> to find books with keyword in their title find-genre -> to see all books with the selected genre bye -> to exit BookBuddy software
+list-rated -> to sort books by rating in descending order display [BOOK_INDEX] -> to view more details about a book find-title [KEYWORD] -> to find books with keyword in their title find-genre -> to find books under specific genres find-read -> to find list of books that are read find-unread -> to find list of books that are unread bye -> to exit BookBuddy software
 ````